eagle840/katacoda-labs/sshtunnels/step1.md

 PICTURE HERE

+WIP: Add second tab to bottom terminal
+WIP: master will be 'HOME'
 ### AT HOME
 We''ll start a nginx http server on host 2, our home server

 `docker run   -dp 80:80 nginx`{{execute}}
-SEEMS TO MESS UP K8S proxy IPABLES k run http --image=nginx k expose deploy/http --port 80 --external-ip <ip of node01>
+SEEMS TO MESS UP K8S proxy IPABLES on node01, RUN on master, but add tab on node01 k run http --image=nginx k expose deploy/http --port 80 --external-ip <ip of node01>